Finance & Operations

 For Board Approval.

-The District’s general fund revenues exceeded expenditures due to planned program modifications and significant underspending as a result of the COVID-19 pandemic and the resulting move to distance learning for the last quarter of the school year.
-The District experienced lower than expected salary and benefit costs for substitutes and extra duty pay as well as across the board savings in most other expenditure categories.
-General Fund revenues and other financing sources came in .62% higher than budgeted ($421,258), and expenditures were 2.90% under budget ($2,011,782).
-The Business office has three Dashboard indicators for our department and all are in the area of Fiscal Responsibility/Accountability.
+The Business office has three Dashboard Indicators for our department and all are in the area of Fiscal Responsibility/Accountability.
 The first is that the district will have an unqualified opinion and the results of the audit are that the district has received an unqualified opinion.
 The second category is that the district will spend at least 75% of the General Fund expenditures on instructional costs.
-The district did not meet this target with 73.3% of all costs going into instruction.
-The third Dashboard Indicator category is to have the final General fund budget for revenues and expenditures be within 2% of the final results.
-The combined budget variance for revenues and expenditures is 2.28% and slightly outside the dashboard target.
+The district did not meet this target with 73.7% of all costs going into instruction.
+The third Dashboard Indicator category is to have the final General Fund budget for revenues and expenditures be within 2% of the final results.
+The combined budget variance for revenues and expenditures is 7.67% and is outside the dashboard target.

 With total revenues and other financing sources ending at $73,079,316 and total expenditures and other financing uses at $70,812,639, the General Fund’s overall fund balance increased $2,266,677 to $18,034,059 as of June 30, 2021.
 The unassigned/nonspendable fund balance ended the 2020-21 school year at $10,620,904 or 15.00% of the General Fund’s expenditures.
 The fund balance percentage is slightly outside the range of our fund balance policy of 8-12% but in line with the plan established with the implementation of the five-year operating referendum.

-The Food Service fund balance went up for 2019-20 based on higher than projected revenues and lower than anticipated expenditures.
-The Community Service fund balance went down due to the loss in the Kid Kare program due to the state requirements of the COVID-19 pandemic.
+The Food Service fund balance went up for 2020-21 based on higher than projected revenues.
+The Community Service fund balance went down due to reduced revenue for tuition and fees generated by programming that was limited by the COVID-19 pandemic.